Elementary and Secondary Education Act: Basic Grant

-The Basic Grant formula provides funding to school districts based on the number of low income children they serve.
+The Basic Grant formula provides funding to school districts based on the number of low income children they serve and state education spending.
 To receive money through this grant, the school district must meet the requirement of having at least 10 poor children and 2% of its students in poverty.

 Concentration Grant

 The Concentration Grant formula is similar to the basic grant formula in the regard that funding is given to schools based on the number of low income children they serve.
 In order to receive money through this grant, school districts must meet the requirement of having at least 15% of children in poverty or a total of 6,500 poor children.

 Targeted Assistance Grant

 The Targeted Assistance Grant formula allocates more money for each child as the poverty rate in a district increases.
 This means that school districts with more poverty get more money for each poor child than districts with low poverty.